ChainBuddy: An AI Agent System for Generating LLM Pipelines: Findings

 \subsubsection{\bf Accelerating workflow}

-Participants remarked that the assistant significantly accelerated their workflow.
+Participants felt that the assistant significantly accelerated their workflow.
 P11 remarked that \textit{"with the assistant, it's really quick.
 It gives you the ideas, and it makes all the necessary connections on the platform, so you save up that manual time of creating the whole workflow.
-And on top of that, it also saves mental efforts to start with the prompt."} Similarly, P9 felt that while there wasn't a significant difference in their success rate and solution, \textit{"it was just faster with ChainBuddy"}.
+And on top of that, it also saves mental efforts to start with the prompt."} Similarly, P9 felt that while there wasn't a significant difference in their success rate and solution, \textit{"it was just faster with ChainBuddy."} Figure~\ref{fig:interaction_traces} shows interaction traces for user actions across both conditions, plotted by time.
+Most notable is how much effort users in the Control condition spent on preparing and editing input data (TextFields nodes), compared to the Assistant, where only one participant (P9) edited the input data generated by ChainBuddy.
+Notable too is that half the participants ran evaluators and inspected results when using the Assistant, compared to only one in the Control.
+Yet, we also see the time users spent chatting with the assistant could sometimes take significant time---in four instances here, it neared or exceeded five minutes.